HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   *Linear* places your data values in a straight line, from lowest to highest.
-This method works best when the data are evenly distributed, or if you wish to draw attention to the low and high extremes in your data, which will stand out in light and dark colors.
+This method works best when the data are evenly distributed, or if you wish to draw attention to the low and high extremes in your data, since they will stand out in light and dark colors.

 -   *Quantiles* divide your data values into groups of an equal number.